-Read aloud the following stories:
+Ask volunteers to read aloud the following stories:

 Pastor Chris and her family were on vacation.
 While they were away, one of the church members died.
 When Pastor Chris's family heard about the church member's death, they packed up and came home even though their vacation was not over.